Patrick-Kladek/SpaceMouse/README.md

 ## Motivation

-I was struggling to use the SpaceMouse SDK in a swift application.
-I've got it working in objc and decided to create a Swift Package for easy integration into a swift application.
+I was struggling to use the SpaceMouse SDK in a Swift Application.
+I've got it working in objc and decided to create a Swift Package, so it can be easily used in Swift.

 ## Prerequisites

 You need to have the 3Dconnexion drivers installed in its default location `/Library/Frameworks/3DconnexionClient.framework`.
+You might also need to disable App Sandbox & Hardend Runtime.

 ## Usage

-In your AppDelegate connect to mouse
+In your AppDelegate connect the mouse

 ```swift
 SpaceMouse.sharedInstance.delegate = self